giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 The access control user interface provides:

-- A list of roles, both from the organization's namespace and cluster roles, to select from.
+- A list of roles to select from, sourced from both the organization's namespace and cluster roles.
 Each role defines a specific set of permissions for a number of resources.
 Cluster roles are marked using a 🌐 icon.
 In the list, it is also indicated how many users and groups are bound to each role in this organization's namespace.

 - For the selected role: